 In addition to a base salary, certain named senior officers may earn additional compensation under the Bank's Executive Incentive Plan, which has a short-term and a long-term component.
 Participation in the plan is at the sole discretion of the CEO or in the case of the CEO at the sole discretion of the Board of Directors.
-The objectives of this plan are to provide a market-competitive financial rewards package to executives, provide incentive for the achievement of the AgFirst shortand long-term business objectives and to provide the Bank the ability to attract and retain key executives.
-The plan's payments are based upon the Bank's achievement of minimum performance thresholds for capital adequacy, net income sufficient to pay patronage and dividend distributions, achievement of a targeted threshold customer satisfaction score and the senior officers' overall performance achievement as determined by an individual performance rating.
+The objectives of this plan are to provide a market-competitive financial rewards package to executives, provide incentive for the achievement of the AgFirst short-and long-term business objectives and to provide the Bank the ability to attract and retain key executives.
+The plan's payments are based upon the Bank's achievement of certain performance levels, including for capital adequacy, asset quality, profitability, liquidity, sensitivity, and customer satisfaction, and the senior officers' overall performance achievement as determined by an individual performance rating.
 Short-term incentive awards are shown in the year earned and payments are made in the first quarter of the following year.

-Effective with the 2014 plan year, the long-term component of the plan is subject to forfeiture based upon AgFirst's performance during the three-year performance period immediately following the plan year.
-Specifically, the long-term award for a particular plan year will be reduced by an amount equal to one-third of the original award for each subsequent year during the three-year performance period in which any one of the performance thresholds is not achieved.
+The long-term component of the plan is subject to forfeiture based upon AgFirst's performance during the three-year performance period immediately following the plan year.
+Specifically, the long-term award for a particular plan year will be reduced by an amount equal to one-third of the original award for each subsequent year during the three-year performance period in which any one of the performance thresholds for capital adequacy, earnings, or customer satisfaction is not achieved.

 Long-term incentive award amounts are shown in the year accrued and are vested over a period of time composed of the plan year and the performance period subsequent to the end of the plan year.
 Incentive awards are forfeited if the participant fails to remain employed until the end of the performance period subsequent to the end of the plan year, unless the end of employment is due to the participant's death or disability, or the Board of Directors, in its sole discretion, determines that the participant should be paid all or a portion of the incentive awards.
+Effective with the 2021 plan year, the participant is eligible to receive a prorated long-term incentive award if the end of employment is due to retirement and the participant remained employed for at least one year of the performance period.